-- a) Adults receiving palliative care. - b) Clinical subgroups whose specialist rehabilitation needs are already routinely assessed and delivered as part of their care pathway (for example, people who required critical care for a neurological or neurosurgical condition, or who received critical care as part of an elective pathway and who did not develop critical illness).
+a) Adults receiving palliative care.

+b) Clinical subgroups of patients whose specialist rehabilitation needs are already routinely assessed and delivered as part of their care pathway (for example, patients who received critical care as part of an elective pathway and who did not develop an anticipated, ongoing critical illness, and patients with conditions for which published guidelines already exist - such as head injury, myocardial infarction and stroke - see section 4.6.1).